Raphile14/MCMFusionVotationBot/README.md

 # Changelog
 indev 0.2.9-m (09/25/2020)
-- Ignore Data worksheet on github
+- Ignore Data worksheet on github (Did not work lel.
+Im such a noob)

 indev 0.2.9-l (09/25/2020)
 - Finalize Some Code Changes